Avalokitesvara (film)

-Avalokitesvara, also known as Bu Ken Qu Guan Yin (literally "the Guanyin who refuses to leave"), is a 2013 Chinese religious film directed by Zhang Xin.
+Avalokitesvara, also known as Bukenqu Guanyin (literally "the Guanyin who refuses to leave"), is a 2013 Chinese religious film directed by Zhang Xin.
 It is loosely based on a legend about how Mount Putuo in China's Zhejiang Province became the bodhimaṇḍa of the bodhisattva Avalokiteśvara, who is better known in Chinese as Guanyin.
 The film starred Li Chun, Nie Yuan, Nakaizumi Hideo, Siqin Gaowa, Nakano Ryoko and Mou Fengbin in the leading roles.
 It was shown at the 37th Montreal World Film Festival in 2013 and was named one of the four World Greats.